janovergoor/choose2grow/README.md

 For the results from Section 5.3, follow these steps:

-1. Download the MAG data with the following Bash code:
+1. Download the Microsoft Academic Graph data with the following Bash code:
     ```
     mkdir ~/mag_raw
     cd mag_raw